Read on for more information about commuter flights, including what they are, popular routes and FAQs.

 A commuter flight is a short-haul plane in which people typically use to commute between work and home.
 Commuter flights are those which travel from a small regional airport to a main airport, and are usually domestic flights.
 Typically, these flights operate on smaller aircraft and are often domestic flights, though this is not always the case.

-The idea of them is that they compensate for poor transportation methods on the ground, between small towns to larger hubs.
+The idea of commuting by plane is that it compensates for poor transportation methods on the ground, between small towns to larger hubs.
 This means it is often a lot quicker to commute to work with a flight, rather than on the ground in a car or with public transport.

 Commuter flights are short enough that they can depart early morning and still arrive at the destination the same day in time for work.
-Red-eye flights departs late at night and arrives early morning to not miss a working day.
+Red-eye flights depart late at night and arrive early morning to not miss a working day.

 A commuter carrier is an airline who recognises a large proportion of its passengers are commuters.
 Their fleet often contains smaller aircraft, such as Embraer ERJ145 or Bombardier CRJ200 and they often operate routes from small regional airports to larger airport and hubs.

 Anyone can use airlines and flights to commute to work, if their home and work location allows it.
-It is important to weigh up the pros and cons of commuter flights as opposed to traditional methods of commuting (car or ground public transport).
+It is important to weigh up the pros and cons of commuting by plane as opposed to traditional methods of commuting (car or ground public transport).
 Business travellers are often more likely to use commuter flights than others.

 Commuting to work with a flight is common in the Silicon Valley, and as mentioned is more common from small towns to larger hubs.